opalorange/OpalImagePicker/README.md

 ## License

-**ImagePicker** is available under the MIT license.
+**OpalImagePicker** is available under the MIT license.
 See the [LICENSE](https://github.com/opalorange/OpalImagePicker/blob/master/LICENSE.md) file for more info.